ELEMENTS OF DESIGN

 Deep, acute curves suggest confusion, turbulence, even frenzy.
 Curved lines do vary in meaning, however.

-Soft, shallow curves suggest comfort, safety, familiarity, relaxation.
-They recall the curves of the human body, and therefore have a pleasing, sensual quality.
+the curves of the human body, and therefore have a pleasing, sensual quality.

 Contour and gesture

-Lines used to follow the edges of forms are called contour drawings.
+used to follow the edges of forms are called contour drawings.

 Drawings which seem to depict more movement than actual outline are called gesture drawings.

-Line as Value
+as Value

-Lines or crosshatching can also be used to create areas of grey inside a drawing.
-These areas of darker shading inside a figure, called areas of value, can give a more three-dimensional feeling to an object.
+or crosshatching can also be used to create areas of grey inside a drawing.

 SHAPES

-A shape is a self contained defined area of geometric or organic form.
-A positive shape in a painting automatically creates a negative shape.
+organic form.
+A positive shape in a painting automatically creates a negative

-A shape is defined as an area that stands out from the space next to or around it due to a defined or implied boundary, or because of differences of value, color, or texture.
+shape is defined as an area that stands out from the space next to or around it

-A shape is formed when a line encloses an area.
+shape is formed when a line encloses an area.

-Shapes can vary endlessly and can suggest physical form and direct eye movement.
+can vary endlessly and can suggest physical form and direct eye movement.

-Simple shapes are remembered and understood more easily than complex shapes.
+shapes are remembered and understood more easily than complex shapes.

-Shape is a two dimensional area confined by a actual line or implied line (an edge for example).
-In drawing shapes are created when the ends of lines are joined to enclose areas.
+Shape is a two dimensional area confined by a actual line or

 Types of Shapes

-There are two general categories that are use to describe shapes.
-Geometric and Free-Form or Organic Shapes
+are use to describe shapes.
+Geometric and Free-Form or

 Geometric Shapes

-• Can be described using mathematical terms
+- Can be described using

-• They are very regular or precise
+- They are very regular or

-• They are more often found in man-made things because they are easier to reproduce and make things with
+man-made things because they are easier to reproduce and make things with

-• Examples of geometric shapes are: squares, rectangles, triangles, circles, oval, pentagons and so on
+- Examples of geometric shapes are: squares, rectangles, triangles, circles, oval, pentagons and so on

-• are difficult to describe using definitions
+- are difficult to describe

-• are irregular or uneven
+- are irregular or uneven

-• are more often found in nature
+- are more often found in

-• example could include the shape of clouds, puddles, trees, leaves, rocks and so on.
+- example could include the shape of clouds, puddles, trees, leaves, rocks and so on.

 Positive shapes are usually those which are the subject matter within a work of art.

-Negative shapes (or space) are those in the background or around the positive shapes.
-By viewing images as silohouettes, it is easier to understand what the positive shapes and the negative shapes are.
+space) are those in the background or around the positive shapes.
+By viewing

 TONE